silverfoxdoc/ukhsadatR/README.md

-# UKHSA Data Dashboard API `R` Wrapper
+# UKHSA Dashboard API `R` Wrapper

-This is a wrapper for the [UKHSA Data Dashboard](https://ukhsa-dashboard.data.gov.uk/) API, so that this data can be easily imported natively into `R`.
+This is a wrapper for the [UKHSA Dashboard](https://ukhsa-dashboard.data.gov.uk/) API, so that this data can be easily imported natively into `R`.

-Further detailed documentation on the UKHSA data dashboard API is available [here](https://ukhsa-dashboard.data.gov.uk/access-our-data).
+Further detailed documentation on the UKHSA dashboard API is available [here](https://ukhsa-dashboard.data.gov.uk/access-our-data).

 This package is based upon the `ukcovid19` package previously published by Public Health England; the source code for this package is housed [here](https://github.com/publichealthengland/coronavirus-dashboard-api-r-sdk).